MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/source/devops-faq.md

 [Demos/Labs](devops-demos-labs.md)

-## Will there be an advanced level course immediately after or will there be a long time period between both courses?
+## Is there an advanced course right after, or is there a significant gap between the courses?

 The course shall be very rich.
 I don’t want to say, “just handle this one and then worry about the next one later on!”.
 I just want you to consider this course as the foundation and enough for you to start working.
 (But you’ll graduate from it like a GP physician or a first-year engineering student) The purpose of this course is for you to be properly built and ready for work and for you to actually know how to do the work itself but it will not make you a specialist or an expert.